 Opossums can transfer several diseases to humans through urine or feces.
 They can carry leptospirosis which has flu like symptoms but can also cause kidney damage and failure.
 They can also transmit salmonella that can cause severe diarrhea or worse symptoms for children and the elderly.
 Unfortunately, opossums can transmit these and other diseases to your pets as well.

 We suggest securing garbage cans and pet doors as well as feeding your pets indoors to prevent attracting opossums to your home.

 Don't become a victim to these animal intruders.
-Take control of the situation and call Total Animal Control to speak with a wildlife removal expert in Clearwater, FL or Nashville, TN or Chattanooga, TN or Catersville, GA and Macon, GA areas for more tips on preventing a wildlife invasion.
+Take control of the situation and call Total Animal Control to speak with a wildlife removal expert in the Cartersville, GA area for more tips on preventing a wildlife invasion.